On September 25th, 2024, we released v2 of the Apps SDK. To learn what’s new and how to upgrade, see Migration FAQ and Migration guide.

 Get an app up and running in a matter of minutes.

-Canva's app development platform lets anyone create apps that add features to Canva.
-This quick start guide explains how to get an app up and running in a matter of minutes.
+Canva's app development platform allows anyone to create apps that enhance Canva.
+This guide explains how to get an app up and running in a matter of minutes.

 To follow this guide, you'll need to: